Loss of a Testicle Compensation

-Jefferies Solicitors are experts in helping customers to redeem compensation for the loss of a testicle due to negligence.
-We can offer you helpful advice on all aspects of medical and clinical negligence wherever you are based.
+Jefferies Solicitors are here to help you claim compensation for the loss of a testicle due to negligence.
+We can offer you helpful advice on all aspects of medical and clinical negligence.

 A medical professional who overlooks and fails to diagnose a condition due to negligence can be held accountable if the patient loses their testicle as a result of this failure.
-You could also be entitled to claim for medical negligence where surgical errors have taken place.
+You could also be entitled to claim for medical negligence where surgical errors have taken place, such as the loss of a testicle from a hernia operation.

 Failure to diagnose testicular torsion

 A patient is susceptible to losing a testicle if testicular torsion is not diagnosed and treated correctly and quickly.
-Testicular torsion is a case of emergency which takes place when the testicle rotates on the spermatic cord.
+Testicular torsion takes place when the testicle rotates on the spermatic cord.
 This blocks the blood flow to the testicle which can cause it to ‘die’ if the person does not receive urgent treatment.

 The adverse effects of testicular torsion can impact heavily on a person’s wellbeing.
 It has the potential to lead to a long-term disability as well as problems with fertility.
 In some cases, the testicle will have to be removed as a result of a late diagnosis due to medical negligence.